Goshen, IN Demographics

 A map of Goshen's Population by Race

-Of the 696 places in Indiana, Goshen is the 29th most populous.
+Goshen is ranked the 30th most populous place in Indiana, out of 976 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Goshen was ranked the 29th most populous place in the 2020 Census.

 Goshen's White Population